gnolang/student-contributors-program/union-university-serbia/README.md

 Follow the hackerspace repo for updates.

 Scope of the project

-Cohort Details: based in France
+Cohort Details: based in Serbia

 @stefann-01
 @JJOptimist
 @matijamarjanovic